skishore/makemeahanzi/README.md

   paths above.
 These medians can be used to produce a rough stroke-order animation, although it is a bit tricky.
 Each median is a list of pairs of integers.
 This list will be as long as the strokes list.

-- __normalized_medians:__
-  A list of stroke medians, normalized to be in a sane coordinate system so that they can be used for handwriting recognition:
-    - The upper-left corner is at position (0, 0).
-    - The lower-right corner is at position (1, 1).

-  Each normalized median is a list of pairs of floating-point numbers.
-  This list will be as long as the strokes list.